SAP-samples/sap-community-abap-developer-challenge/README.md

   dataSources: [ '_Travel' ]
 }
-define view entity ZITRAVEL_123 as select from ztravel_xxx as _Travel
+define view entity ZITRAVEL_123 as select from ztravel_123 as _Travel
 {
   key travel_id     as TravelId,
       description   as Description,
       @Semantics.amount.currencyCode: 'CurrencyCode'
       total_price   as TotalPrice,
-      currency_code as CurrencyCode
+      currency_code as CurrencyCode,

 }
 </pre>